nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   - 3b1.
 PlaNus shows an error message.

     Use case resumes at step 3.

+- 3c.
+Deadlines represented by some indexes are already marked as completed.

+  - 3c.1 PlaNus shows an error message.

+    Use case resumes at step 3.

 <br>